catarinacps/bropdox/README.md

 ## **Building the project**

 We are using the [inotify-cpp](https://github.com/erikzenker/inotify-cpp) lib/wrapper to watch any file modification on the client's directory.

 ### **Make**
 The Makefile has the following interface:
 - **all**\
-Builds the target `mainClient` and `mainServer` executables.
+Builds the target `client` and `server` executables.
 - **clean**\
 Cleans the generated `.o`'s, binaries and temporary files.
 - **redo**\
 Does the `all` and then the `clean` rules.
-- **test**\
-Does the `all` rule and then nothing because the tests do not exist yet.

 ---